Allissa Richardson: Academic career

-At 25, Richardson joined the faculty of Morgan State University.
+At 25, Richardson began her career as an educator as a faculty member of Morgan State University.
 She served as coordinator of its journalism program, and launched and directed the Morgan MOJO Lab in 2010.
 Students enrolled in her MOJO Lab classes learned to report news using only iPod Touch devices.
 Morgan State University became the first and only historically black college in the country to offer mobile journalism courses.
 Richardson accepted a professorship at Bowie State University in Fall 2012.
 She relocated the MOJO Lab to its campus.
-She was a mobile media professor in the Emerging Media and Technology division until 2017.
+She was a mobile media professor in the Emerging Media and Technology division in the School of Communication until 2017.
 After earning her doctorate, Richardson joined the journalism faculty at the University of Southern California in Los Angeles.
 She holds a dual appointment in both the journalism and communication departments within the Annenberg School.
 She studies black feminist media, communication and social justice, mobile journalism, networked journalism, race and the media, and visual communication theory.

-Medical career

-Richardson worked as a laboratory researcher for the U.S. Food and Drug Administration while studying biology at Xavier University of Louisiana.
-Her initial career goal was to become a clinical neonatologist who studied ways to decrease nosocomial infections in newborn babies.
-Her FDA research focus was antimicrobial resistance.
-Richardson was accepted to the Howard University College of Medicine in 2002, but declined the offer to matriculate.
-She completed her bachelor of science degree in biology, but decided to follow her passion for writing instead.
-She enrolled in the Medill School of Journalism at Northwestern University that year and won its Weinstein-Luby Outstanding Young Journalist award.

 Lectures and media appearances

-Richardson has given lectures on mobile journalism throughout Africa, Europe and the United States.Akilah Bolden-Monifa, "Public Relations and Journalism: The Intersecting Highway", CBS Diversity Blog, August 23, 2010.
+Richardson has given lectures on mobile journalism throughout Africa, Europe and the United States.
 She has appeared at Harvard University, South by Southwest, Online EDUCA Berlin, the MacArthur Foundation-supported Digital Media and Learning Conference, and many colleges, universities, libraries and United States embassies.
 Richardson has appeared on NPR to discuss innovation in journalism and education.
+You can find more of her work on various other platforms such as The New York Times, The Atlantic, and ABC News.
 Her company, MOJO MediaWorks, has been featured in Black Enterprise.